StanfordBDHG/MyHeartCounts-Firebase/assets/scripts/nudge-testing/README.md

 - `fullPrompt`: The complete prompt sent to the LLM
 - `llmResponse`: The raw JSON response from the LLM
 - `error`: Any error message if the API call failed

-## Notes

-- The script includes a 100ms delay between API calls to avoid rate limiting
-- The script uses the same LLM model and parameters as the production code (gpt-4o-2024-08-06)